SandKat214/CareLink/README.md

 [Image Microservice Repo](https://github.com/SandKat214/Image_Microservice)

 ## Development & Collaboration
-This project was developed in collaboration with a teammate in that they built one of the microservices for me and I built one for their project.
+This project was developed in collaboration with a teammate during which they built one of the microservices for this project and I built one for their project.
 We followed agile practices to ensure effective communication and development.
-I built and optimize the Main UI frontend and backend (this repo), as well as the Authentication, Notification, and Image microservices (links provided above) for this application.
-Me teammate built the Event microservice
+I built and optimized the Main UI frontend and backend (this repo), as well as the Authentication, Notification, and Image microservices (links provided above), while my teammate built the Event microservice.

 ### Technologies Used
 - **Backend:** Node.js, Express